Wasleys, South Australia: History

 In 1869, the Peterborough railway line was built through the region, and a railway station was erected on the land purchased by Wasley.
 The railway line was built to transport the mallee roots that had been cleared from land in the district.
 In the same year, a post office with telegraph facilities was established.

 In 1873, two townships were laid out on either side of the railway line: Ridley on the hotel side and Wasleys on the other.
 George Thompson, a printer who lived in North Adelaide was responsible for laying out the Wasleys.
 By September 1873, Wasleys had been fully laid out, and a local newspaper publicised the achievement in a short article about "Wasley Township" stating "There can be no question that this is an excellent locality for a township", going on to say that it "[had] been laid out for the proprietor (Mr. G. Thomson) by Mr. Warren, and is very conveniently situated on the north side of the Mallala and Templers road, [with] the Railway Station occupying the opposite or south side.
 The settlement was advertised as "Ridley Township - Wasleys Station", seeking to attract people looking for good agricultural land, later splitting into two townships, called Ridleyton and Wasleys.
 The Wasleys plots were auctioned, while Ridley plots were sold privately.

 A Wesleyan church was built in 1873 and a school established in it the following year.
 Wasleys thrived, with three chaff mills operating at one point, none of which survive today.
 By 1909 there was a wheelwright, several stores and private dwellings, and an Institute incorporating a library.
 In 1928 there were 337 inhabitants, and a daily train service to Adelaide.

 On 12 April 1970, a bus collided with a passenger train on the road from Wasleys to Gawler, killing 17 people and injuring more than 40.

+Regular passenger trains through the town ceased in the 1980s.
+The line was formally closed in the 2000s.

 In 2015, the Pinery bushfire burned through the township of Wasleys, gutting the lawn bowls club and post office.